Mstch/giao/README.md

 - [ ] graceful shutdown
 - [ ] humanize api
 - [ ] goroutine safe off heap memory pool
-- [ ] client conn pool for a stateless server rpc
+- [x] client conn pool for a stateless server rpc
+- [ ] add auto batch write(may depends on the memory pool)

 bench result
 "Stp" means stupid,a milestone of the framework